 The Governance and Nominating Committee, which consists entirely of independent directors, periodically examines the Board leadership structure, as well as other governance practices, and also conducts an annual assessment of the Board's and each committee's effectiveness.
-The Governance and Nominating Committee has determined that the present leadership structure continues to be effective and appropriate, as demonstrated in part by the Company's superior performance relative to its peers, both financially and in the arena of corporate governance.
+The Governance and Nominating Committee has determined that the present leadership structure continues to be effective and appropriate.

 The Board believes that the substantive duties of the Chair of the Board, including calling and organizing meetings and preparing agendas, are best performed by someone who has day-to-day familiarity with the business issues confronting the Company and an understanding of the specific areas in which management seeks advice and counsel from the Board.
-Given Mr. Smith's broad and lengthy leadership experience in the healthcare industry, including 14 years as the President and Chief Executive Officer of the Company, the Board believes that he is especially qualified to serve as both CEO and Chair of the Board.
-In fact, the independent members of the Board have been selected because of their diverse backgrounds and experience, and not necessarily for their healthcare-specific leadership experience.
+Given Mr. Smith's broad and lengthy leadership experience in the healthcare industry, including 16 years as the President and Chief Executive Officer of the Company, the Board believes that he is especially qualified to serve as both CEO and Chair of the Board.

-As indicated above, the independent members of the Board meet in executive sessions, which are presided over by one of the independent members of the Board.
+As indicated above, the independent members of the Board meet in executive sessions that are presided over by one of the independent members of the Board.
 As set out in the Governance Guidelines, the Chair of the appropriate Board committee presides over each session at which the principal item to be considered is within the scope of his or her committee.
 For routine executive session meetings, the presiding director is the Chair of the Governance and Nominating Committee.
 Board independence is further achieved through the completely independent composition of the three standing committees: Audit and Compliance, Compensation, and Governance and Nominating, each of which is supported by an appropriate charter and holds executive sessions without management present.
 Each of the Board's independent directors serves on one or more of these committees, and thus there is ample opportunity to meet and confer without any member of management present.